Server Farm 14

 The Classified Reports

 Three maintenance engineers have filed reports predicting the exact failure mode of Farm 14's substrate arrays.
 Cumulative thermal degradation from sixteen years of operation at 114% rated capacity.
 Accelerating crystalline delamination in the inner rings.
 Cascading failure propagating outward at processing speed.
 All three reports were classified.
 The engineers were reassigned.
+Cole is the only one still filing.
 The substrate continues to degrade at the rate they predicted.

 The 72-bpm Resonance